The Atheist Bible, CC-BY Fabian M. Suchanek

 Happier society

 We have argued that religiousness does not increase socio-economic measures such as longevity, freedom from corruption, or economic development.
 However, religion makes people happy.
-This is ultimately what matters, a believer can argue.
+This, believers argue, is ultimately what matters.

-Unfortunately, this argument does not work either.
-A UN study has measured happiness across countries in the world50.
-It shows that the most happy countries are all non-religious.
-The most unhappy countries, in contrast, are all very religious:
+Unfortunately, this argument does not work either .
+A UN study measuring happiness across countries in the world39 shows that happiest countries are all non-religious .
+The unhappiest unhappy countries, in contrast, are all very religious:

 Position Country Happiness Religiousness